lham/tonguetwister/docs/format-spec/chunks/CASt.md

 Finally each data property can be read using the lengths `PL`.
 They are just stacked one after another.

-The parsing can probably be done differently / more efficiently as this seems like a convoluted way of saving the data.
+The parsing can probably be done differently/more efficiently as this seems like a convoluted way of saving the data.

 ## Type specific data